 At the planning stages, PSPs should consider how to reach out to relevant but seldom-heard groups.
 It is important to be clear about this at the budget planning stage as reaching out to these often under-served, particularly marginalised or vulnerable groups, may have cost implications.

 Each PSP is different, but examples of groups that may be particularly important in certain health areas could be:

 - those whose first language is not English

 - those who face cultural barriers to discussing certain health issues or research

 - children and young people (thinking about the rules to consider when involving them in surveys, Steering Groups and workshops, and the different social media that they might use to communicate)

-- anyone who might be excluded from completing an online survey due to lack of access or skills.
+- anyone who might be excluded from online surveys due to lack of access or skills.

-PSPs should allow time to pilot the survey generally, but particularly with seldom-heard groups.
-JLA Advisers rely on the PSP Steering Group to identify relevant groups and how to reach them and to help build up a picture of which audiences the PSP aspires to reach.
-PSPs should however keep in mind what is reasonable and practical – for some PSPs it may be less important to reach out to particular groups, for others, much more important.
+PSPs should allow time to pilot the survey, including with seldom-heard groups.
+JLA Advisers rely on the PSP Steering Group to identify relevant groups and to advise on how to reach them.
+PSPs should however keep in mind what is reasonable, relevant and practical within their clinical area.

 There are relevant resources on the INVOLVE website, including

 “I am conscious that people’s experience differs depending on where they live – region by region and city contrasted with rural communities.
 It does concern me that research is often focused around cities and universities but to truly represent the priorities of the country we need to focus on strategies to reach out as far and wide as we can.”